MapRock/TimeMolecules/docs/install_timemolecules_dev_env.md

 ### Build the Embeddings

+As the .env file stands, this step will create embeddings using **openai** and its *text-embedding-3-large** embedding model.

+If you elect to use ollama for LLM and embedding tasks, skip this part to Build the Embeddings with ollama.

-This will build an embedding database of Time Molecules objects.
+This will build an embedding database of Time Molecules objects using Visual Studio Code:

+1. In Visual Studio Code's Explorer window, find Tutorial/ai_agent_skills/build_qdrant_index.py
+2. From the main toolbar: Run -> Run Without Debugging

+In the Output window, you will see messages indicating the progress.

-Execute each line one by one:
+Alternatively, in Powershell, execute each line one by one:

 ```bash
 cd C:\MapRock\TimeMolecules\tutorials
 .\.venv\Scripts\python.exe ai_agent_skills\build_qdrant_index.py
 ```

+#### Embeddings with Ollama

+Using ollama is an alternative to using openai.
+If you choose to go "all-openai" (LLM and embedding tasks), you can skip this topic.

 ### Test the Time Solution Client